Is it permissible to narrate Hadith which have been narrated by a Shaykh, but without any authentic source or reference being mentioned?

 This should not be done as one needs to be confident regarding Hadith authenticity.

 Firstly, it is important for people who narrate a Hadith, especially in Islamic classes, to have some idea of its authenticity.
-It is acceptable for a person who has been asked about hadith authenticity in a class to say that he or she will look into it and get back to the questioner.
-It is unreasonable to expect every teacher in every class to know the precise reference of every hadith.
+It is acceptable for a person who has been asked about Hadith authenticity in a class to say that I will look into it and get back to you.
+It is unreasonable to expect every teacher in every class to know the precise reference of every Hadith.

-However, it is reasonable to expect the teacher to research the hadith, find the reference for it and provide it to the questioner.
-Additionally, it is good practice for a teacher who knows that he will be narrating a particular Hadith in class to thoroughly reference it beforehand.
+However, it is reasonable to expect the teacher to research the Hadith, find the reference for it and provide it to the questioner.
+Additionally, it is good practice for a teacher who knows that a particular Hadith will be narrated in class to thoroughly reference it beforehand.
+The teacher should not narrate Hadith without reference when it can be avoided.

 عَنْ أَبِي هُرَيْرَةَ قَالَ: قَالَ رَسُولُ اللهِ صَلَّى اللهُ عَلَيْهِ وَسَلَّمَ: كَفَى بِالْمَرْءِ كَذِبًا أَنْ يُحَدِّثَ بِكُلِّ مَا سَمِعَ